mikeraab/docker101/Participant-Guide.md

 > *Note - normally, Deployments would be self-healing and restart a stopped container.
 In this case, we choose not to automatically restart the container with the addition of a one-time run environment variable: -e="OCCS_REMOVE_ON_DIE=0" \*

-Click on the container name
+Click on the container name:

 <img src=images/014-select-container.png />
 ***

-Then click the "View Logs" button to see the whale’s comments
+Then click the "View Logs" button to see the whale’s comments:

 <img src=images/015-view-whale-comments.png />
 ***